Common fund explained

 Where the money goes

-In 2020, despite the struggles of the Covid-19 pandemic and the closure of church buildings, many churches managed to reach their full contribution towards Common Fund and many other churches made a valued contribution towards Common Fund.
-This made a positivel impact on our diocesan finances.
+In 2022, despite the struggles of church life, and the increased cost of living pressures, many churches managed to reach their full contribution towards Common Fund and many other churches made a valued contribution towards Common Fund.
+This made a positive impact on our diocesan finances.

-Thank you for all that you do to ensure that God’s Mission and Ministry is well resourced.
+Thank you for all that you do towards resourcing God’s Mission and Ministry.

 Our onward journey together